 It is rare that I give a 5-star rating to books I review.
 Yet, often I make exceptions as I have done with Pooler’s new memoir.
 It is indeed a 5-star book.

-I received a copy of this book from the author in exchange for an honest review and nothing more.
+I received a copy of this book from the author for an honest review and nothing more.
 Opinions expressed here are solely mine.

 For policies regarding affiliate links, please click here.

 Today I’m visiting with Mary Gottschalk on her blog with an essay I wrote on the topic of adolescents and divorce and how that combination impacts a family.
 My essay dovetails with a novel-in-progress Mary is working on where just such a situation is making life difficult for a mother and her 13-year old daughter.
 I do hope you will come and visit Mary’s blog and join in the discussion.

 * * *